aridoza/foundational-java/java-basics/junit-testing-lesson/README.md

 There are many ways to test something.
 You can do it by hand, which a lot of QA teams do.
 However, this could get tedious because you usually have to test the full feature even for small changes.

 For instance, imagine you're a home inspector checking out a newly built home.
-Let's say you (the inspector) have to test if a bedroom is indeed a bedroom.
+As the inspector, you'll have to test if a bedroom is indeed a bedroom.
 The room must have at least a bed, a dresser, and a closet.

-Let's also say an interior designer adds a lamp to the dresser.
+Let's say an interior designer adds a lamp to the dresser.
 You then have to go back to the room and check if the dresser, bed, and closet are still there.

 Now let's say the designer added a rug.
 You'll have to check again if the bed, dresser, and closet are still there.

 Every time something changes, you have to ensure what you're checking does what it's required to do.
 This can be repetitive, and in some cases, a waste of time.

-> Check: Take one minute to discuss with the person next to you what some ways are to prevent this.
-Be prepared to share your answers to the class.
+> Check: Take one minute to discuss with the person next to you how to prevent this.
+Be prepared to share your answers with the class.

 There are a few ways to tackle this problem.
 We'll talk about one today called **automation**.